-Display 8 to 19 rocks and mineral specimens with three minerals in the collections.
+Display 8 to 19 rocks and mineral specimens with three minerals in the collection.
 Collection may include duplications that show variations.
 Label collection and note where found. - Pebble Pups 2: (Publication: Geology Introduction to the Study of the Earth)

-Display at least 20, but no more than 29, rocks and mineral specimens with seven minerals in the collections.
+Display at least 20, but no more than 29, rocks and mineral specimens with seven minerals in the collection.

 Collection may include duplications that show variations.
-Label collection and note where found. - Rock Hounds 1: (Publication: Geology Introduction to the Study of the Earth)
+Label collection and note where found. - Formula 1: (Publication: Geology Introduction to the Study of the Earth)

 Display at least 30, but no more than 40, rocks and mineral specimens with ten minerals in the collection.
 Rocks should include at least three igneous, two metamorphic, and three sedimentary groups.
-Label collection and note where found. - Sock Hounds 2: (Publication: Geology Introduction to the Study of the Earth)
+Label collection and note where found. - Rock Hounds 2: (Publication: Geology Introduction to the Study of the Earth)

-Display at least 41, no more than 50, specimens that have been selected to illustrate a specific theme of the exhibitor's choosing.
+Display no more than 50 specimens that have been selected to illustrate a specific theme of the exhibitor's choosing.
 Be creative.
 Sample categories could include (but are not limited to): industrial minerals and their uses; a specific rock group and the variety that occurs in that group, including some minerals that occur in that environment; select fossils traced through the geologic ages; minerals and their crystal habits; rocks and minerals used in the lapidary arts. - 50222 Geology Innovation Class: (Open to youth enrolled in Geology.)
 Demonstrate the skills and knowledge you have gained through the Geology project.
 Exhibit may be the result of knowledge gained from project manuals; independent study about Illinois rock(s) and mineral(s), interaction with geology professionals; and/or individual exploration in the area of geology.
 The exhibit may include, but isn't limited to, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters which you have made.
 Choose whatever method best shows what you've learned.
 Your exhibit should not fit in the other exhibit options for this project.
 You must furnish any equipment you need for your exhibit.
 Internet service will not be provided for the exhibit.
 All exhibits must include something visual, such as a printed copy of a digital presentation, which will remain on display during the exhibition.
-Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period. - Geology Ready4Life Challenge: (Open to 11-18 year-olds enrolled in any Geology project.)
-See the general project rules for class information.
+Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period.